progin2037/water_supply_forecast_rodeo_competition/README.md

 	4. model_training.py - 	train and saves models.
 There are different parameters to choose from for this script.
 By default, RUN_CV and RUN_TRAINING are set to True, whereas
 	RUN_HYPERPARAMS_TUNING is set to False.
 Models' hyperparameters were already read from model_params.py but creating hyperparameters by yourself is also supported to check if hardcoded hyperparameters are indeed the output of running the function.
 Keep in mind that hyperparameters optimization takes long (20-50 hours).
 	5. get_predictions.py - it runs trained models on the test data and saves the results.
+Forecast Stage doesn't use a static test set	but it is still helpful to have a working prediction pipeline.
 2. Auxiliary scripts
 	1. utils.py - general utilities, functions/list/dictionary that could be used for different tasks.
 	2. feature_engineering.py - functions to facilitate feature engineering.
 	3. train_utils.py - functions dedicated for model training.
 	4. cv_and_hyperparams_opt.py - functions with main cv/hyperparameters tuning logic.
 3. Models from repo (models/)
-	1. Contains models trained for each month (1 (Jan), 2 (Feb), 3 (Mar), 4 (Apr), 5 (May), 6 (Jun), 7 (Jul)) and quantile (0.1/0.5/0.9) that were used in the Hindcast Stage of the competition.
+	1. Contains models trained for each month (1 (Jan), 2 (Feb), 3 (Mar), 4 (Apr), 5 (May), 6 (Jun), 7 (Jul)) and quantile (0.1/0.5/0.9) that were used in the Forecast Stage of the competition.
 	Running this repo code should result in the same models.
 4. Results from repo (results/)
-	1. Contains hyperparameters tuning results for the Hindcast Stage of the competition, one per month (different quantiles were optimized together).
+	1. Contains hyperparameters tuning results for the Forecast Stage of the competition, one per month (different quantiles were optimized together).
 It is also a directory where train results will be appended after running prediction pipeline from get_predictions.py.
 3. Inference (inference/)
-	1. Inference code used for the Hindcast Stage on the competition server.
+	1. Inference code used for the Forecast Stage on the competition server.
 It is similar to the main code, adapting to the code submition format
 	(https://www.drivendata.org/competitions/257/reclamation-water-supply-forecast-hindcast/page/809/).
 4. Notebooks (notebooks/)
 	1. Additional analyses.